Rohan04012000/Library_mang_system/README.md

     "isbn":"1-86092-022-5"
 }
 The keys of the JSON should be fixed, whereas the values can change.
 This will upload the Book if it already does not exist.
-And returns the details of book with an additional column as book_id, which is unique for every book.
+And returns the details of book with an additional column as book_id, which is unique for every book ranging from 1 to N.

 # Endpoint for Registering a Student.
 http://0.0.0.0:8000/students/

-Enter this endpoint in Postman with the method set to POST, and in the body, enter the details in JSON format as: {
+Enter this endpoint in Postman with the method set to POST, Navigate to the body tab, select raw and choose json from the dropdown menu.
+Enter the following JSON object into the body section: {
     "first_name": "Aarohan",
     "last_name": "Iyer",
     "class_name": "8th B",